-• Problem: The battery cannot be fully charged in the standard charge time when the computer is powered off.
+• Problem: The removable battery cannot be fully charged in the standard charge time when the computer is powered off.

-Solution: The battery might be over-discharged.
+Solution: The removable battery might be over-discharged.
 Do the following:

 - 1. Turn off the computer. - 2.
-Connect the ac power adapter to the computer and let it charge. - If a quick charger is available, use it to charge the over-discharged batteries.
+Make sure that the over-discharged battery pack is in the computer. - 3.
+Connect the ac power adapter to the computer and let it charge.

+If a quick charger is available, use it to charge the over-discharged battery pack.

-If the battery cannot be fully charged in 24 hours, call Lenovo Customer Service Center to have it serviced.
+If the removable battery cannot be fully charged in 24 hours, use a new battery pack.

-• Problem: Your computer shuts down before the battery-status icon shows empty, or your computer operates after the battery-status icon shows empty.
+• Problem: The computer shuts down before the battery status icon shows that the battery is empty, or the computer operates after the battery status icon shows that the battery is empty.

-Solution: Discharge and recharge the battery.
+Solution: Discharge and recharge the battery pack.

-• Problem: The operating time for fully charged battery is short.
+• Problem: The operating time for a fully charged battery pack is short.

-Solution: Discharge and recharge the battery.
-If your battery operating time is still short, call Lenovo Customer Service Center to have it serviced.
+Solution: Discharge and recharge the battery pack.
+If your battery operating time is still short, use a new battery pack.

-• Problem: The computer does not operate with fully charged battery.
+• Problem: The computer does not operate with a fully charged battery pack.

-Solution: The surge protector in the battery might be active.
+Solution: The surge protector in the battery pack might be active.
 Turn off the computer for one minute to reset the protector; then turn on the computer again.

-• Problem: The battery cannot be charged.
+• Problem: The battery pack cannot be charged.

 Solution: You cannot charge the battery when it is too hot.
-Turn off the computer and allow it to cool to room temperature.
-After it cools, recharge the battery.
-If it still cannot be charged, call Lenovo Customer Service Center to have it serviced.
+If the battery feels hot, remove it from the computer and allow it to cool to room temperature.
+After it cools, reinstall it and recharge the battery.
+If it still cannot be charged, have it serviced.